 Fig trees are a popular Mediterranean fruit that can be grown in the home garden.
 While it is commonly found in warmer climates, there are some methods for fig cold protection that can allow gardeners in cooler climates to keep their figs over the winter.
 Fig tree care in winter takes a little work, but the reward for winterizing a fig tree is delicious, home-grown figs year after year.

 Fig trees need winter protection in areas where the temperatures will drop below 25 degrees F. (-3 C.).
 There are two types of fig wintering that can be done.
 The first is fig tree winter protection for fig trees in the ground.
 The other is fig tree winter storage for trees in containers.
 We’ll look at both.

 Ground Planted Fig Tree Winter Protection

-If you live in a colder climate and you would like to try to grow figs in the ground, winterizing a fig tree properly is especially important to your success.
+If you live in a colder climate and you’d like to try to grow figs in the ground, winterizing a fig tree properly is especially important to your success.
 First, before you plant, try to locate a cold hardy fig tree.
 Some examples are: